 Japan is clean and well organised.
-In a country of about 120 million people it is unusual to see homeless people or beggars and there is little litter.
+In a country of about 120 million people it is unusual to see homeless people or beggars on the streets and there is little litter.

-There's a paradox in Japan.
-There are few public litter bins but there's hardly any litter.
+There's an interesting paradox in Japan, while public litter bins are very difficult to find in Japan there's hardly any litter.
 Whereas in other countries where there are many litter bins there's lots of litter!

 We found them to be gracious, friendly and helpful.
 With smiles and offers of help.
 We were helped on many occasions.

-Getting and then topping up our Pasmo cards.
+Standing at vending machines confused at how to get and then top up our Pasmo (metro) cards.
 Standing around helplessly looking at railway schedules and maps.
 Being led to a ticket office to buy bus tickets.
-The young girl on the train.

 The 7, 14 or 21day JR Rail Pass is an excellent investment.
 Worked together with Hyperdia (with the JR Pass activated) you can hardly go wrong.
 It is in English and is free for a month.

-It will prevent you from using the Nozomi, Mizuho and Hayabusa Shinkansens which are excluded from the Rail Pass.
-These are faster and more expensive but there's always another Shinkansen or JR option.
+The app will prevent you from using the Nozomi, Mizuho and Hayabusa Shinkansens which are excluded from the Rail Pass.
+These trains are faster and more expensive but there's always another Shinkansen or JR option.

 On our first trip we ignored Hyperdia and boarded a Nozomi for Hiroshima.
 The conductor was understanding.
 He wrote out the details of the trains we should take and their times (it agreed exactly with the Hyperdia suggestion).
 He then allowed us to get off at the next station and not pay any surcharge.
 Another experience of understanding and graciousness which we found in Japan.